opendatalab-no/open-municipal-data/coordinated-data/README_en.md

 # Coordinated energy datasets for municipalities
 [Norwegian](README_no.md)

 The datasets in this directory are coordinated based on data sources from the municipalities.
+The datasets are published at [data.norge.no](https://data.norge.no/datasets?keywords=energim%C3%A5ling)

 There are four types of data sets that belong together.
 - Location: Describes a location (usually a building) that has energy data.